SatyamOzaR/OpenCV-projects/README.md

 # OpenCV-projects
-Various Image Processing techniques are listed in this project
+Various Image Processing and ML techniques are listed in this project
 >Data Augmentation---creating dataset to required amount using limited resources
 >Edge Detection---detecting edges in test images
 >Image Segmentation---simplify image data into various segments